 The most common sign of stress in a Betta fish is erratic swimming.
 Look for frenzied swimming patterns, or crashing into the bottom or sides of the tank.
 Betta fish are also known to eat less when they are suffering from stress.

 Other signs of stress include clamped, rigid fins and your Betta fish hiding in the corner of the tank.
-Betta like to hide and rest occasionally, but excessive hiding is a sign that they’re stressed out.
+Betta like to hide and rest occasionally, but excessive hiding is a sign that you have a stressed out or depressed Betta.

 Stress can be triggered by a number of causes but usually, it’s poor quality water.
 Make sure you keep monitoring the parameters.